 - Farm workers;

 The Massachusetts workers’ compensation system is set up to ensure that employers have insurance to provide for dependents of employees whose accidental deaths are caused by workplace injuries or illnesses.
 Spouses as well as minor children who are full-time students have legal rights to workers’ compensation accidental death benefits.
 But Massachusetts workers’ compensation law is complex and navigating the workers’ compensation system to secure accidental death benefits after the loss of a loved one can be frustrating and confusing.
 The employer’s insurance company may try to dispute your family member’s accidental death was caused by a workplace injury or minimize the compensation you’re due.

 While many Massachusetts lawyers practice in a number of different areas of the law, the workplace injury lawyers at Kantrovitz & Associates, P.C., concentrate exclusively in the area of workers’ compensation.
-Our experienced workers’ compensation attorneys have almost 30 years of experience in all types of workplace injury cases — and we can help you.
+Our experienced workers’ compensation attorneys have more than 20 years of experience in all types of workplace injury cases — and we can help you.